dcdpr/rdf-canonicalization-cpp-client/README.md

 ```

-One could use `jsonld2rdf` with the two sample files included to show how the normalized RDF can be hashed to prove that the two documents are equivalent:
+One could use `jsonld2canon` with the two sample files included to show how the canonicalized RDF data can be hashed to prove that the two documents are equivalent:

 ```shell
 > ./jsonld2rdf ../samples/ex01a.jsonld | shasum -a 256